oxou/android-get-saved-wifi-passwords/readme.md

 I will not go into more details regarding this topic, and I won't be responsible if you brick your device and lose warranty in the process.

-Your device is also your sole responsibility, and no bodies else.
+Your device is also your sole responsibility, and nobody's else.

 ## How to use it?